The Force Is Strong with This One

 - It actually makes sense if you consider Nyu a depowered state of Lucy.

 - In the manga, the Unknown Man takes advantage of this in the most horrific way possible.
 He rigs up a limbless Diclonius girl into a backpack-sized contraption to use as a Diclonius detector.
 After having had his way with her, of course.

 - Dragon Ball Z. Lots of times.
-Notably, all the races affiliated with Frieza did not know of this ability or how to use it, and instead relied on mechanical devices.
-Once the Power Level numbers started getting out of hand, the series went back to using this full-time.
-This actually proved to be a drawback in the Android Saga, since the mechanical / cyborg villains were undetectable.
+Notably, all the races affiliated with Frieza do not know of this ability or how to use it, and instead rely on mechanical devices.
+Once the Power Level numbers start getting out of hand, the series goes back to using this full-time.
+This proves to be a drawback in the Android Saga, since the mechanical / cyborg villains are undetectable.

 - Gundam has Newtypes who have this ability.

 - Saki is a manga about Mahjong, and therefore, strong enough mahjong players can feel the auras of other strong mahjong players.